 Attractions: ★★☆☆ Central: ★★★★ Nightlife: ★★☆☆ Relax: ★★★☆

-This residential neighbourhood is dominated by spiking condo towers flushed in Vancouver’s familiar aqua-green.
+This residential neighbourhood in downtown Vancouver is dominated by spiking condo towers flushed in our city’s familiar aqua-green.

 Young urban professionals dominate the area and so organic food shops, cigar stores, yoga studios, and all sorts of hipster hullabaloo reign supreme.

 It’s also right by the stadium district and has one of my favourite portions of the Seawall for long walks and fresh air coming off the water.

 Compared to other areas to stay in Vancouver, this one is the most easily reachable from the airport via the Yaletown Skytrain station.

 Yaletown can be described in three words: high-quality standards.

 Things can get quite expensive whether you’re getting a hotel, going out to eat, or having a couple drinks.